jaroslav-zukov/genome-assembly-notes/content/Milestones.md

 	1. DWT the signal
 	2. Find the overlap probability and size

-### 3. Proof of concept - Random graphs and hamiltonian cycles - 2 weeks
+### 3. Proof of concept - Random graphs and hamiltonian cycles
 Research the idea of encoding the overlap distances into the edge probabilities, visualizing and assessing the assembly.
 Use synthetic data.
 Try to implement [[GIRG]] solution and find a most probable hamiltonian cycles in them.

 Don't think about computational complexity and parallelism at this point.

-### 4. Finalize theoretical approach and analyze complexity - 1 week
+### 4. Finalize theoretical approach and analyze complexity
 Create an end-to-end theoretical description for going from raw reads to the assembly.
 Analyze the computational complexity and opportunities for parallelism

 ### 5. Start with the implementation